 At a minimum, there is a record that demonstrates all animals on the site were observed at least once a day and includes the date and initials of the caretaker.
-The records must be kept for 12 months or as long as the farm has been operating under current leadership if less than 1 year.
+The records must be kept for 12 months or as long as the farm has been operating under current leadership if less than 1 year (this includes new construction).